Roadway air dispersion modeling: More recent model refinements

 In addition, several more recent models have been developed that employ non-steady state Lagrangian puff algorithms.
-The HYROAD dispersion model has been developed through the National Cooperative Highway Research Program's Project 25-06, incorporating ROADWAY-2 model puff and steady-state plume algorithms (Rao et al., 2002).
+The dispersion model has been developed through the National Cooperative Highway Research Program's Project 25-06, incorporating ROADWAY-2 model puff and steady-state plume algorithms (Rao et al., 2002).

 The TRAQSIM model was developed in 2004 as part of a Ph.D dissertation with support by the U.S. Department of Transportation's Volpe National Transportation Systems Center Air Quality Facility.
 The model incorporates dynamic vehicle behavior with a non-steady state Gaussian puff algorithm.
 Unlike HYROAD, TRAQSIM combines traffic simulation, second-by-second modal emissions, and Gaussian puff dispersion into a fully integrated system (a true simulation) that models individual vehicles as discrete moving sources.
 TRAQSIM was developed as a next generation model to be the successor to the current CALINE3 and CAL3QHC regulatory models.
 The next step in the development of TRAQSIM is to incorporate methods to model the dispersion of particulate matter (PM) and hazardous air pollutants (HAPs).

 Several models have been developed that handle complex urban meteorology resulting from urban canyons and highway configurations.
 The earliest such model development (1968-1970) was by the Air Pollution Control Office of the U.S. EPA in conjunction with New York City.
 The model was successfully applied to the Spadina Expressway in Toronto by Jack Fensterstock of the New York City Department of Air Resources.
 Other examples include the Turner-Fairbank Highway Research Center's Canyon Plume Box model, now in version 3 (CPB-3), the National Environmental Research Institute of Denmark's Operational Street Pollution Model (OSPM), and the MICRO-CALGRID model, which includes photochemistry, allowing for both primary and secondary species to be modeled.
 Cornell University's CTAG model, which resolves vehicle-induced turbulence (VIT), road-induced turbulence (RIT), chemical transformation and aerosol dynamics of air pollutants using turbulence reacting flow models.
 The CTAG model has also been applied to characterize highway-building environments and study effects of vegetation barriers on near-road air pollution.